 What is an NTF?

 NFT is the abbreviation of non-fungible tokens.
-This definition itself doesn’t explain itself well so let us explain it like this: a thing that cannot be interchanged with money or anything at all.
+This definition itself doesn’t explain itself well so let us explain it like this: a thing that cannot be interchanged with money or anything at all just like security crypto token.
 For example, when we try to buy a computer it has a price which is calculated by the manufacturing price, labor, taxes, etc. However, in NFTs it’s really hard to put a price because it is unique.
 To give an example, Jack Dorsey, the founder of Twitter, sold his first tweet for $2.1Million dollars.
 We can take a screenshot of that tweet, or create it on Canva but we can never tweet that tweet because it’s unique.
 The best way to describe NFTs is the ownership of digital assets that are one-of-a-kind and unique.

 How Does It Work?